 Inputs are split into Income Statement and Balance Sheet Inputs.
 Most inputs include user-friendly line item explanations and input validations to help users understand what the input is for and populate correctly.

 – Name of business;

-– Naming for revenue streams, variable costs, staff costs, other expenses and fixed assets;
+– Naming for products, direct materials, direct labour, direct expenses, other variable costs, admin staff costs, admin costs, and fixed assets;

-– Sales tax applicability for revenue streams, variable costs, other expenses and fixed assets.
+– Sales tax applicability for products, direct materials, variable costs, other expenses, and fixed assets.

 – Opening balance sheet (for existing businesses);